msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Data Point Capabilities:**

-_DPs are usually atomic, for easy use in tuya-cloud automation.
+_The value of a DP is usually atomic (boolean, integer, string), for easy use in tuya-cloud automation.
-But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation._
+But some DPs can use structured values, e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation._

 Any DP as is own behavior: